Cydhra/coraxlib/docs/pll_utree_t.md

 ================================================================================

-Throughout this documentation, there is an intended difference between the terms `pll_unode_t` and node.
-One refers to the actual datastructure that is used to represent a vertex in a phylogenetic tree, while a node refers to that actual vertex.
+Throughout this documentation, there is an intended difference between the terms `pll_unode_t` and *node*.
+The former refers to the actual datastructure that is used to represent a vertex in a phylogenetic tree, while a *node* refers to that actual vertex.
 Each node in a phylogenetic tree is made up of 1 or more `pll_unode_t`s.